Monday, March 30, 2026

 Is the Modern State of Israel Covenantally Related to Ancient Israel?

-Since many dispensational perspectives place great significance on the modern, political, nation-state of Israel (established in May 1948), it is important to ask a foundational question: How does the modern state of Israel relate to the ancient people of Israel described in the Bible?
+Since many dispensational perspectives place great significance on the modern, political nation-state of Israel (established in May 1948), it is important to ask a foundational question: How does the modern state of Israel relate to the ancient people of Israel described in the Bible?

 The answer is not simple.
 While there are clear points of continuity—historical, cultural, and ethnic—there are also significant differences in political structure, covenantal identity, and theological interpretation.
 What follows is a brief overview of both continuity and discontinuity from historical, genetic, and theological perspectives.